Health Care Funding for Incarcerated Youth

 Health Insurance in Juvenile Detention and Confinement Facilities

 America's future depends on the health of all of our children.
-Incarcerated youth represent an especially vulnerable population whose lives are at high risk for illness and disability.
+Incarcerated youth represent an especially vulnerable population at high risk for illness and disability.
 Early diagnosis and treatment and continuity of care are essential.
 All of America's youth deserve the opportunity for equal access to health care regardless of placement in public or private facilities.

 Adopted by the National Commission on Correctional Health Care Board of Directors